airbytehq/airbyte/docs/integrations/sources/amazon-ads-migrations.md

 ## Upgrading to 6.0.0

-The `SponsoredDisplayReportStream` stream has updated schema due to a change with the Amazon Ads API, see [Amazon Migration Guide (metrics)](https://advertising.amazon.com/API/docs/en-us/reference/migration-guides/reporting-v2-v3#metrics) for more info.
+The `SponsoredDisplayReportStream` stream now has an updated schema, thanks to a recent change in the Amazon Ads API.
+You can find more details in the [Amazon Migration Guide (metrics)](https://advertising.amazon.com/API/docs/en-us/reference/migration-guides/reporting-v2-v3#metrics).

+Please note that SponsoredBrandsReportStream and SponsoredBrandsVideoReportStream will become unavailable as a result of the deprecation of API V2.
+We recommend switching to SponsoredBrandsV3ReportStream as a great alternative. see [Amazon Migration Guide (metrics)](https://advertising.amazon.com/API/docs/en-us/reference/migration-guides/reporting-v2-v3#metrics) for more info.

 Streams `SponsoredBrandsReportStream` `SponsoredBrandsVideoReportStream` will become unavailable.